A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 Then

 for $m\geq1$ and

 \end{thm} \begin{proof} Set $B=\{UD,DU\}$.
 This time, we weight occurrences of $UD$ by $t_{1}$ and occurrences of $DU$ by $t_{2}$.
 However, finding the cluster matrix is no longer a trivial task.
-We make the following observations: \begin{itemize} \item Clusters starting and ending at height 0 are of the form $UDUD\cdots UD$, since a path cannot go down from height 0.
+We make the following observations:

+\begin{itemize} \item Clusters starting and ending at height 0 are of the form $UDUD\cdots UD$, since a path cannot go down from height 0.
 We can decompose these words into a sequence of $UD$s, where the first $UD$ contributes a $t_{1}$ and each subsequent $UD$ contributes a $t_{1}$ and a $t_{2}$. \item Clusters starting and ending at height $m$ are of the form $DUDU\cdots DU$, since a path cannot go up from height $m$.
-We can decompose these words into a sequence of $DU$s, where the first $DU$ contributes a $t_{2}$ and each subsequent $DU$ contributes a $t_{1}$ and a $t_{2}$. \item Clusters starting and ending at height $k$ with $0<k<m$ are of the above two forms, since a path can go either up or down from height $k$. \item Clusters starting at height $k$ and ending at height $k+1$ are of the form $UDUDU\cdots DU$, which can be decomposed into an initial subword $UDU$---contributing a $t_{1}$ and a $t_{2}$---and a sequence of $DU$s, each contributing a $t_{1}$ and a $t_{2}$. \item Clusters starting at height $k$ and ending at height $k-1$ are of the form $DUDUD\cdots UD$, which can be decomposed into an initial subword $DUD$---contributing a $t_{1}$ and a $t_{2}$---and a sequence of $UD$s, each contributing a $t_{1}$ and a $t_{2}$. \end{itemize} Thus, the $(m+1)\times(m+1)$ cluster matrix is
+We can decompose these words into a sequence of $DU$s, where the first $DU$ contributes a $t_{2}$ and each subsequent $DU$ contributes a $t_{1}$ and a $t_{2}$. \item Clusters starting and ending at height $k$ with $0<k<m$ are of the above two forms, since a path can go either up or down from height $k$. \item Clusters starting at height $k$ and ending at height $k+1$ are of the form $UDUDU\cdots DU$, which can be decomposed into an initial subword $UDU$\textemdash contributing a $t_{1}$ and a $t_{2}$\textemdash and a sequence of $DU$s, each contributing a $t_{1}$ and a $t_{2}$. \item Clusters starting at height $k$ and ending at height $k-1$ are of the form $DUDUD\cdots UD$, which can be decomposed into an initial subword $DUD$\textemdash contributing a $t_{1}$ and a $t_{2}$\textemdash and a sequence of $UD$s, each contributing a $t_{1}$ and a $t_{2}$. \end{itemize} Thus, the $(m+1)\times(m+1)$ cluster matrix is

 where